mideML/Classifier/README.md

 Getting Started

-To run the code, you will need to have the pandas library installed
+To run the code, you will need to have the pandas library installed.

-To install pandas, run the following command in your terminal pip install pandas
+To install pandas, run the following command in your terminal:

+pip install pandas